proxb/PoshChat/README.md

 You can now send a direct message to a user by appending the "@" and then their username before sending a message.

-Ex. @User Hello there!
+> @User Hello there!

 You can adjust the font size of the chat client by using the Edit>Font context menu.
 This is mostly a placeholder for that setting until I have finished the Options menu.

-Text Color:
+#####Text Color:

-Red -- System message stating an error or server disconnect Green -- System message stating a user has connected/disconnected from server Blue -- Shows the direct message that you sent to another user Orange -- Shows the direct message that has been sent to you by another user
+* Red -- System message stating an error or server disconnect
+* Green -- System message stating a user has connected/disconnected from server
+* Blue -- Shows the direct message that you sent to another user
+* Orange -- Shows the direct message that has been sent to you by another user

 ---------------------------------

 I have many more updates planned for this application.
 Some of which include:
-- Able to select port types for both client and server to use
+* Able to select port types for both client and server to use
-- Encrypt/decrypt messages being sent
+* Encrypt/decrypt messages being sent
-- Options menu to select font size,weight, etc...
+* Options menu to select font size,weight, etc...
-- Better shutdown of the chat server (besides just closing out the window)
+* Better shutdown of the chat server (besides just closing out the window)